TimothyAhong/BJSim/README.markdown

-To Do
-    -comment/read
+#BJSIM
+Simulates BJs
+#TODO

+* comment

-    -ability to specify full set of tables for each player -counting values
+* ability to specify full set of tables for each player
+    * counting values
-        -betting spreads/ramps
+    * betting spreads/ramps

-    -ability to specify game rules
+* ability to specify game rules
-        -insurace
-        -surrender
+    * insurace
+    * surrender
-        -double down
+    * double down
-        -split
+    * split

-    -trial class
+* trial class
-        -multi-threaded tests
+    * multi-threaded tests
-        -run x trials based on preset y (game type, counting schema, etc)
+    * run x trials based on preset y (game type, counting schema, etc)

-    -file io
+* file io
-        -use the player log function to write to text file
+    * use the player log function to write to text file

-    -R(setup scripts for peeps to use)
+* R(setup scripts for peeps to use)
-        -plotting
+    * plotting
-        -distribution identification
+    * distribution identification
-        -do our dist tests to compare schemes/do 1 sided tests to say if they are better than breaking even
+    * do our dist tests to compare schemes/do 1 sided tests to say if they are better than breaking even